-We calculated our median employee as of December 31, 2017 payroll using our entire employee population.
+We calculated our median employee as of December 31, 2018 payroll using our entire employee population.
 The compensation we used to determine our median employee was the same as that used in the summary compensation table for our named executive officers, including our CEO, with the exception of any positive pension earnings.
 As previously discussed, our pension plan was frozen in 2000 therefore this benefit is not available to employees hired since the plan was frozen, including our CEO.
 This information is also not practicably available for the entire employee population.
 We annualized the salary of full-time employees hired during the year and the salary of part-time permanent employees hired during the year was annualized at their part-time rate.
-Based on this methodology, the total compensation of our median employee was \$35,761.
-The total compensation of our CEO was \$1,601,728 and the ratio of this to our median employee was 45:1.
+For 2018, we used the same median employee as used for 2017 as there have been no material changes in our employee compensation arrangements that we believe would result in a significant change to the pay ratio.
+There were no material changes to this employee's compensation for ur median employee was \$38,449.
+The total compensation of our CEO was \$1,604,172 and the ratio of this to our median employee was 42:1.